0x09/hfsfuse/README.md

 hfsdump is also built by default, but can be built standalone with `make hfsdump`, in which case the FUSE library is not needed.

+Some version information is generated from the git repository.
+For out of tree builds, run `make version` within the repository first or provide your own version.h.

 ## Use
 ### hfsfuse
     hfsfuse <opts> <device> <mountpoint>